 “Mother Runners” everywhere are breaking barriers, crushing goals, and getting after it.
 Whitney Heins, founder of The Mother Runners, equips and empowers mother runners everywhere through informational resources and inspiration.
-In this guest post, Whitney explores the obstacles and challenges Mother Runners face and equips claim their strength and resources to overcome.
+In this guest post, Whitney explores the obstacles facing mother runners obstacles and how to overcome.

 We also have Whitney on the A to Z Running Podcast talking about How to Support Mother Runners.
 Check it out!